bencejdanko/unified-medical-scenario-benchmark-adaptive-routing-reinforcement-learning/README.md

 # Unified Medical Scenario Benchmark: Training an Adaptive Routing LLM Framework with Reinforcement Learning

 In recent years, several major NLP and LLM-focused benchmarks have emerged to test language models on medical domain knowledge and proficiency.
 Early medical benchmarks and datasets were based on zero-shot, one turn question-answering (QA) [^1].
-However, for practical medical enviroment use, new evaluation frameworks have emerged that test not just factuality, but strict guardrail alignment [^2], and real-world medical systems interaction (automated tool use) [^3].
+However, for practical medical enviroment use, new evaluation frameworks have emerged that test not just factuality, but strict human-aligned guardrailing [^2], and real-world medical systems interaction (automated tool use) [^3].

 Despite the growing breadth of evaluation frameworks, the community has not yet adopted one single, unified technical approach to conducting reproducible evaluations.
 CUBE [^4] is one such proposed library standard, in which incompatible benchmarks are meant to be wrapped uniformly used anywhere.